-Recently I was working on the Employee Attendance Management System Project where I got to retrieve all records based on the INNER JOIN clause.
+Recently, I was working on the Employee Attendance Management System Project, where I retrieved all records using the INNER JOIN clause.
 So, here we will focus on how to use the INNER JOIN clause on the tables.
+In this SQL Server tutorial, we will learn and understand how to use the SQL Server INNER JOIN clause on tables using a query.

 SQL Server Inner Join